haesoljung04/cse15l-lab-reports/Week5LabReport.md

 ```
 > Explanation: the `grep -l` option allows use to print the names of the files that contain a match\
 > for the specified pattern. here we use `grep -rl` in order to search recursively in `written_2` and\
-> print just the name of the file that has the word `jetfoil`.
+> print just the name of the file that has the word `Hawaii`.
 This option is useful because it lets
 > us just see the file names and not have all this messy text in front of us.

 2.